isaacwilliams/not-good-enough-web/content/episodes/074-care-of-duty-modern-lawfare/index.md

 number: 74
 title: "Care of Duty: Modern Lawfare (feat.
 Lauren)"
 date: "2021-06-02"
 description: We're joined by legal expert Lauren to discuss the government's new duty of care to protect young people from the climate crisis.
-We also chat about international law and exploding coal power plants."
+We also chat about international law and exploding coal power plants.
 fileLink: "https://mcdn.podbean.com/mf/web/t5fz74/74-its-not-a-race-001.mp3"
 ---